julienlargetpiet/dmenu_all/README.md

    - now it should be ready for usage and further configuration

+   - Make sure to edit the configuration variable present at the top of "all_media_read.sh" to your needs

 ## Searching files and other

    - This script allows to **search files**, and **open them** regarding their extension with the softwares informed in conf variables at the top of "all_media_read.sh"